Graphic Photos on this page

 The color doppler makes it easy to visualize the blood flow through the heart valves

-Double click on the movie below to watch the color doppler in action.
+Click on the movie below to watch the color doppler in action (and listen to our cardiologist talk to one of our students).
 Notice how fast this heart is beating.
 Remember our earlier lesson on heart failure, and one of the ways the body adapts to a heart that is not pumping enough blood is to increase the heart rate.
 That is occurring in this case.